basho/basho_docs/source/languages/en/riak/dev/taste-of-riak/golang.md

 Since the world is a little more complicated than simple integers and bits of strings, let’s see how we can work with more complex objects.

-For example, this `struct` that representing some information about a book:
+For example, this `struct` that represents some information about a book:

 ```golang